Admissions

 BHSC offers a full academic and enrichment program for grades K through 12th including our flagship Kaleidoscope and Panorama classes as well as core academics and fine art electives.

-Classes are offered in four tracks based on age: Form I for kindergarten through third grade, Form II for grades four through six, and Forms III and IV for grades seven through twelfth.
-For the 2021–22 academic year, classes will meet for thirty-one weeks on Tuesdays and Fridays with some classes meeting only on Tuesdays, some only on Fridays, and some on both Tuesdays and Fridays.
+Classes are offered in four tracks based on age: Form I for kindergarten through third grade, Form II for grades four through six, and Forms III and IV for grades seven through twelve.
+For the 2026–27 academic year, classes will meet for thirty-one weeks on Tuesdays, Thursdays, and Fridays with some classes meeting only on Tuesdays, some only on Thursdays, some only on Fridays, and some classes (math and upper-level science) meeting twice a week.

-On Friday mornings, for Forms III & IV (8th through 12th grades), we are offering tuition-free Socratic discussion and Logic classes with university professor, Dr. Gary Hartenburg.
+On Fridays, for Forms III & IV (8th through 12th grades), we offer tuition-free Socratic discussion with university professor, Dr. Gary Hartenburg.

-Private piano lessons will be offered concurrently with BHSC classes on Tuesdays.
+Private piano lessons are offered concurrently with BHSC classes on Tuesdays and Fridays.

 For more details, read about BHSC class offerings and instructors, and see the class schedule (best viewed on a large screen).